 “I was desolate to watch my father’s tea garden abandoned there.
 But I didn’t know what to do.
 So I went to the bushes and hugged them in tears, begging the tea to help me find a solution,” explained the eloquent matriarch who was not willing to give up.
 And it seems the tea bushes heard her prayers as the help would finally start to come.
 Encouraged by the family, she decided to buy an old tea roller from a junkyard and restore it.
 “It was in such a precarious condition, I thought it wouldn’t be possible to give it a better look again.
 But, you know, it has become surprisingly beautiful!”

 Three generations and respective husbands and wives got involved in the Obaatian business and created the first organic Brazilian black tea.
 Launched in the markets in 2015, it drew the attention of a reporter at the Nikkei Shimbun, the Japanese colony’s newspaper.
 And thus, the story of Obaatian tea flew across the ocean, reaching Japan.
-An invitation for a visit soon came, asking Shimada to take part in the Japanese Black Tea Festival to share her story.
+An invitation for a visit soon came from Nobuyuki Hotta, chief organizer of the Black Tea Festival in Owariasahi, in Aichi Prefecture.
+He asked Shimada to take part in the 2015 festival to share her story.
 There, she got in touch with Gotou, an award-winning black tea producer that became very interested in knowing more about the Brazilian tea garden and factory.
 “So I invited them to come visit us and they really did!
 They came just a few months later,” Shimada says.
+Shimada returned to Japan in 2016 and will once again visit the Owariasahi festival in 2017.

 A friendly correspondence was established between them since this visit and it led to an informal collaboration on tea production.
 “We have plans to bring a Benifuki cultivar in an attempt to grow other kinds of bushes around here,” says Yuki.
 In the meantime, Obaatian is still defining its singular character as a very delicate and mestizo black tea.
 A first order from a Dutch teashop has recently been received.
 Another promising sign on the tea horizon is the presence of a new SESC building – initials for Social Commerce Service – in the heart of Registro.
 SESC is an important non-profit private organization in Brazil, supporting many kinds of low-cost and free cultural activities to the public and it has already shown interest in promoting the tea culture at the national scale.
 Débora Teixeira, manager of this center, is an admirer of Shimada and is willing to promote tasting events and lectures for locals.
 Other institutions are taking visitors to the tea farm for agricultural tourism.
 Tea sommeliers and aficionados also are becoming regulars at Sítio Shimada.